 Relationship between Per-Pupil Funding and Academic Performance

 Our first research question aims to understand the relationship between per-pupil funding and proficiency rates.
 As we can see from the estimates of the coefficients below, under models 1 and 3, a 10 percent decrease in per-pupil funding would be associated with a decrease in proficiency rates of between 7.6 and 9.6 percent.
-However, we see this result flipped in the fixed-effects model 4, in which a 10% increase in per-pupil expenditures is associated with a 37 percent increase in proficiency rates.
+However, we see this result flipped in the fixed-effects model 4, in which a 10% increase in per-pupil expenditures is associated with a 37 percent increase in TVAAs performance.

 Coefficients: